 It is generally relished with some non-veg. gravy, but it also tastes equally great with the usual sambar and coconut chutney.
 Neer in the local lingo means water and dosa is a crepe.
 So it is a paper thin crepe made out of a watery batter of just rice, coconut milk, water and salt to taste.

 This is an instant version made with homemade rice flour, but you can very well follow the long procedure of soaking the rice and grinding it.
 It needs no fermentation and can be made with brown rice too for a more healthier version.
-Please check for a step by step method with pictures to prepare it.
+So check for a step by step method with pictures to prepare it.

 - 1 cup rice flour